company car rules for directors - is it worth having a company car?

 You need to think about the tax issues surrounding the purchase of a car through a limited company.
 There are several tax dis-benefits:

-We need to answer the key question of “is it worth having a company car?”
+We need to answer the critical question of “is it worth having a company car?”

 – Income tax for the employee for the car